billypitman/bladder-monitor-form/README.md

-# bladder-health-monitor
+# Bladder Health Monitor

-This repository holds a web form to input liquid intake and output as a means of monitoring bladder health in individuals with SCI.
-This web form is built with Flask and deployed into a docker image.
+This repository contains a web form designed for monitoring bladder health in individuals with Spinal Cord Injury (SCI).
+It allows users to record their liquid intake and output.
+The form is built using Flask and packaged into a Docker image for easy deployment.

-## Set up
+## Setup Instructions

+### Database Connection
-To set up this repository, a connection with an Azure SQL database needs to be prepared.
+- **Azure SQL Database**: Before using the application, a valid Azure SQL database will need to be created, with its access credentials available.
-This can be performed by configuring a .env file with the database connection information.
-See the .env.example file for a template.
+- **Configuration**: Create a `.env` file in the project root directory with your database connection details, and azure container registry connection details if deploying to the azure container registry.
+Refer to the `.env.example` file for the format.

-## Deployment
+## Deployment Guide

-### Local deployment
+### Local Deployment
-To deploy the docker image locally, run the build_and_run.sh bash script.
+- **Docker Image**: Run the `scripts/build_and_run.sh` bash script from the project root to build and run the Docker image locally.

-### Deployment to azure
+### Deployment to Azure
-To deploy the docker image to azure container registry.
-Run the deploy_to_azure.sh bash script.
+- **Azure Container Registry**: To deploy the Docker image to Azure, execute the `scripts/deploy_to_azure.sh` bash script from the project root.